GuenterQuast/PhyPiDAQ/README.md

-Examples for other devices like the analog-to-digital converter MCP3008, for rate measurements via the GPIO pins of the Raspberry Pi or temperature measurements with PT100-Sensors and the resistance-to-digital converter MAX31865 are also contained in the configuration directory, see files `MCP3008Config.yaml`, `GPIOcount.yaml` or `MAX31865Config.yaml`, respectively.
+Examples for other devices like the analog-to-digital converter MCP3008, for rate measurements via the GPIO pins of the Raspberry Pi or temperature measurements with PT100 sensors and the resistance-to-digital converter MAX31865 are also contained in the configuration directory, see files `MCP3008Config.yaml`, `GPIOcount.yaml` or `MAX31865Config.yaml`, respectively.